|

 Eligibility

 All students who have requisite training and experience and are interested to test out MUS 111 are eligible to take the MUS 111 ABLE test.
-This includes students who previously took and failed the course.
 Students who score below 85% in the MUS 111 ABLE test can repeat the test once.

 Testing Procedures